bugzilla/bugzilla/docs/en/rst/administering/categorization.rst

 Description
     A brief description of the product

+Open for bug entry
+    Deselect this box to prevent new bugs from being entered against this product.

+Enable the UNCONFIRMED status in this product
+    Select this option if you want to use the UNCONFIRMED status (see :ref:`workflow`)

 Default milestone
     Select the default milestone for this product.

-Closed for bug entry
-    Select this box to prevent new bugs from being entered against this product.

-Maximum votes per person
-    Maximum votes a user is allowed to give for this product

-Maximum votes a person can put on a single bug
-    Maximum votes a user is allowed to give for this product in a single bug

-Confirmation threshold
-    Number of votes needed to automatically remove any bug against this product from the UNCONFIRMED state

 Version
     Specify which version of the product bugs will be entered against.
+XXX is this the "default version" in any sense?

 Create chart datasets for this product
     Select to make chart datasets available for this product.

+It is compulsory to create at least one :ref:`component` in a product, and so you will be asked for the details of that too.

-When editing a product there is also a link to edit Group Access Controls, see :ref:`product-group-controls`.
+When editing a product you can change all of the above, and there is also a link to edit Group Access Controls, see :ref:`product-group-controls`.

 .. _create-product: